 Accredited practitioners (fire safety)

-Only practitioners accredited by the FPAA can perform the functions of an accredited practitioner (fire safety) where that function is covered by the FPAA scheme.
-The plans and specifications for specific fire safety systems can also be endorsed by certain registered certifiers.
+Only practitioners accredited by the FPAA can perform the functions of an accredited practitioner (fire safety) where those functions are covered by the scheme.
+Certain registered certifiers can also endorse the plans and specifications for specific fire safety systems.

 For some fire safety functions, there are currently no practitioners accredited by the FPAA.
-For these functions a building owner or building certifier will be required to determine that a person is an accredited practitioner (fire safety).
-This is much like the role undertaken by building owners and building certifiers previously.
+For these functions, a building owner or certifier must determine that a person is an accredited practitioner (fire safety).
+This is much like the role building owners and certifiers did previously.

 - Selecting an accredited practitioner (fire safety) – A guide for building owners (PDF, 241 KB)